mfp20/FUZIX/README.md

 It adds:
 * Power and cpu clock management
+* RTC support for jitter evaluation/correction
 * Multiple USB interfaces ready to use
 * Seamless handover between uart0 and USB on USB connect/disconnect
+* USB disks for root, swap and scratch
 * Log macros with levels and colors
 * ...